Master International Aviation Management

 Aptitude Test TASC

-The TASC examination is used to determine if you have the knowledge and skills necessary to successfully pursue the IUBH degree programme to which you are applying.
+The TASC examination is used to determine if you have the knowledge and skills necessary to successfully pursue the IU degree programme to which you are applying.
 Preparatory study materials are available on our CLIX learning platform to all candidates who will be taking the test.
 The materials include further literature references and detailed instructions that make it possible to work, for the most part, independently in preparation for taking the test.

 What are my prospects?